ILIAS-eLearning/ILIAS/Services/Mail/README.md

 ILIAS is enabled to use standards compliant email addresses. `\ilMail` and the underlying address parsers support RFC 822 compliant address lists as specified in [RFC0822.txt](http://www.ietf.org/rfc/rfc0822.txt).

+The address parser below *./Services/Mail/classes/Address* could be considered as a separate service.
+To get an address parser you can simply use an instance of `ilMailRfc822AddressParserFactory` and pass a comma separated string of recipients.

 #### Examples